phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In addition, landlords are also strongly incentivized to cash in on new or improved local amenities provided either by the state or the local community itself.
 The reduction of crime, or the expansion of public transit, readily provide rationales for increasing rents.
 Creating conditions where tenants may reasonably fear the amelioration of their communities is a rather perverse outcome.[^lvt]

-For these reasons, it's necessary to distinguish protecting the moral rights of existing, long term tenants from the problem of affordabiliy and supply.[^psmag] Every regulation imposes tradeoffs, and the regulation of rent should be seen as not unlike that of the regulation of fire safety.
+For these reasons, it's necessary to distinguish protecting the moral rights of existing, long term tenants from the problem of affordabiliy and supply.[^psmag] If the market is unable to sustain tenants' security of tenure, then we should find other ways to provide it.

+Every regulation imposes tradeoffs, and the regulation of rent should be seen as not unlike that of the regulation of fire safety.
 Mandating that landlords' properties satisfy certain minimum fire safety standards also raises costs and diminishes the affordability of housing.
 Though some [are happy make that macabre argument](https://www.bloomberg.com/view/articles/2017-06-16/beware-of-blaming-government-for-london-tower-fire), by and large we've decided it's a cost worth bearing.
 At some point, we will always be dealing with thresholds and equilibriums, and it is up to society to decide what is or isn't acceptable.

 <!--